Four Hills Tournament 2023/2024: The competitions at a glance

 With its futuristic inrun tower designed by British star architect Zaha Hadid, the Bergisel ski jump in Innsbruck, with a hill size of 128 m the smallest jumping facility in the Four Hills Tournament, has become even more of an eye-catcher since its modernisation in 2002.
 A special feature of the ski jump is its location on the outskirts of the Alpine metropolis.
 Due to its proximity to the city centre, it offers a wonderful panoramic view of the city and the surrounding mountains.

-Poland’s Kamil Stoch is not only the three-time overall winner of the Four Hills Tournament.
-Alongside Sven Hannawald (Germany) and Ryōyū Kobayashi (Japan), he is also one of the jumpers to have won the “Grand Slam”, i.e. all four jumps of a tour edition in a row.
+The Pole Kamil Stoch is not only the three-time overall winner of the Four Hills Tournament.
+Alongside Sven Hannawald (Germany) and Ryōyū Kobayashi (Japan), he is also one of the jumpers who have won the “Grand Slam”, i.e. all four jumps of a tour edition in a row.

 Epiphany ski jumping in Bischofshofen

-At the end of the Four Hills Tournament in Bischofshofen, the overall winners are always setting new records.
+At the end of the Four Hills Tournament in Bischofshofen, the overall winners set new records time and time again

 Overall WinsNameNationalityTournaments